Huytran4898/Huytran4898/README.md

-- 👋 Hi, I’m @Huytran4898
+- 👋 Hi, I’m Huy Trần
-- 👀 I’m interested in ...
+- 👀 I am looking for a PHP web developer who has 1 year of experience, uses MySQL database, knows CSS and has good HTML skills.
-- 🌱 I’m currently learning ...
+- 🌱 I would like to recommend you a place where you can learn and grow with good salary
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am working at bota technology joint stock company
-- 📫 How to reach me ...
+- 📫 You send information via email Huytran.Bota@gmail.com. com or call 0963432563

 <!---
 Huytran4898/Huytran4898 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.